-Piezoelectric films made of PVDF (Polyvinylidene fluoride) are very thin and flexible active electromechanical transducers.
-They can convert about 12% of mechanical energy into electrical energy, and vice versa.
+Piezoelectric films made of PVDF (Polyvinylidene fluoride) are very thin and flexible active electromechanical transducers, which may convert about 12% of mechanical energy into electrical energy, and vice versa.
 Thus they are useful as a sensor as well as an actuator.

-The direct piezoelectric effect is used in sensor applications and the inverse piezoelectric effect in actuator applications.
+In sensor applications the direct piezoelectric effect and in actuator applications the inverse piezoelectric effect is used.

-In electronic terms the piezofilm is a capacitor that reacts with a change in electric charge proportional to the change of applied force.
+Under electronic aspects the piezofilm is a capacitor that reacts on a change of applied force with a proportional change in electric charge.
 Piezoelectric materials are anisotropic.
-This means, that their electrical and mechanical properties vary with the direction of applied force, strain or electrical field.
+This means, that their electrical and mechanical properties vary upon the direction of applied force, strain or electrical field.

 The film´s axes are identified by the numerals indicated in fig. 1.
-The symbols listed in Technical Data for strain- and stress constant dii and gii are declared as follows.
-The first index identifies the direction of applied electrical field (always the direction of the thickness of the film when using piezoelectric films).
+The symbols listed in Technical Data for strain- and stress constant dii and gii are declared as followed.
+The first index identifies the direction of applied electrical field (always thickness direction when using piezoelectric films).
 The second index refers to the axis of induced mechanical strain or applied stress.